henriquetoledos/pbip-demo-artefact/.roo/rules/01-power-bi-rules.md

         - Keep the step name to a maximum of 50 characters.

 - For '.dax' files: Provide explanations and optimization for DAX queries.
+- For '.abf' files: never, in any case, send .abf files to the LLM context or prompt.
+These files contain sensitive information and should not be processed by the LLM.

 ### Restrictions
 - Keep in mind that existing descriptions are likely to be correct and validate but could potentially use improvements.
 Use them as reference.

 ### Context for description generation
 - This repository contains Power BI reports for COMPANY X
-- COMPANY X sells products from a series of brands across multiple countries.
+- COMPANY X sells different kinds of bycicles o a series of brands across multiple countries.
-- COMPANY X operates physical retail stores and an online platform to reach global customers.
-- COMPANY X offers a wide range of products including clothing, home goods, and electronics.
 - COMPANY X serves millions of customers annually through both digital and in-store experiences.
 - COMPANY X uses data and technology to personalize the shopping experience.
 - COMPANY X partners with manufacturers and suppliers to ensure product quality and availability.